 What other information should I know?

 Keep all appointments with your doctor and the laboratory.
-Your doctor will order certain lab tests before, during, and after your treatment to check your body's response to adalimumab injection products.
+Your doctor will order certain lab tests before, during, and after your treatment to check your body's response to adalimumab injection.

 Do not let anyone else use your medication.
 Ask your pharmacist any questions you have about refilling your prescription.